In an evolving media landscape, we explore what is happening to consumer attention

 As a start point we were keen to get a comprehensive view of the available theory and evidence so that we had a solid foundation for any new research.
 We believe, whilst it’s important to acknowledge the seismic changes in the media landscape ushered in by the digital era, it’s also important to consider the enduring nature of human behaviour.

-Behavioural economics, now popularised in the advertising world, continually reminds us of this.
 This whitepaper, prepared by Bournemouth University, is our attempt to pull together all the existing thinking on attention.
-It is the first phase of a long-term project ‘Attention Please’.
+It is the first phase of a long-term project.
 Our ambition with this programme of research is to shed new light on the topic of attention, unearthing useful insights and frameworks for advertisers and their agencies.